soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 We decide that these situational differences between several UNISAL resolutions, which are at maximum an approximate 0.02 points in NSS score, do not outweigh the overall performance lead of 0.02 points for the 384 by 224 resolution of UNISAL.
 From this point forwards, we will only study the 384 by 224 resolution for UNISAL and the 1024 by 576 resolution for DeepGaze IIE.

 We will compute our location-based metrics (NSS and IG) for each transformation set as the first step of our study.
 We will compare the scores for each transformation to the scores for the untransformed set of images, as well as similar transformations in escalating intensity.
-For all transformations, we will compute the fraction of the score of the image's real map that a model can achieve relative to the center bias as a baseline fraction of zero.
-Using these fractions, we can compare the loss in percentage points for their accuracy scores as transformations increase in intensity.
+For all scores, we will normalize between the range of the real map and the center bias, allowing for comparisons between transformations.

 Next, we will utilize SSIM, CC, KL, NSS, and IG metrics for the second step of our study.
 We wish to find correlations between some independent metrics and those metrics which measure the model's prediction accuracy on the transformed images.